-All students admitted to the Ph.D. program receive financial assistance (There is no financial aid available for students pursuing the terminal MA or the BA/MA degrees.
+All students admitted to the Ph.D. program receive financial assistance.
+(There is no financial aid available for students pursuing the terminal MA or the BA/MA degrees.
 Note, however, that BA/MA students whose MA-level studies extend into a fifth year get a 50% discount on their tuition in their fifth year.)
-Support is guaranteed for five years, provided that a student continues to make satisfactory progress towards completion of the Ph.D. degree.
-Department fellowships cover tuition and pay a stipend.
-All students receive fellowship support for the first two years: no teaching is required.
-Third, fourth and fifth year students are supported by Teaching Assistantships, which carry full tuition and a stipend.
-The Department is occasionally able to offer Teaching Assistantships to students beyond their fifth year, but this generally depends on other students leaving the program before completion, and so cannot be counted on.
-In addition, a generous bequest by a former member of the Department, David Sachs, has established the Sachs Fellowship Fund.
-Sachs Fellowships are dissertation year fellowships awarded to students who are making substantial progress towards completing their dissertations.
+Support is guaranteed for six years, provided that a student continues to make satisfactory progress towards completion of the Ph.D. degree.
+Department fellowships provide full tuition, health insurance coverage, and a 12-month stipend.
+Students are required to teach for six semesters, with the expectation that one will serve as a teaching assistant for five semesters and the opportunity to teach a class of one's own design in an additional semester.